 - understand the impact of their behavior on others

-Cognitive behavioral therapy (CBT), family therapy, or group therapy are types of psychotherapy that may help.
+Cognitive behavioral therapy (CBT), family therapy, or group therapy are other types of psychotherapy that may also help.

 - unpredictable care or neglect

-NPD can be challenging for the individual and their loved ones, but treatment and support can improve the quality of life for everyone involved.
+NPD can be challenging for a person and their loved ones.
+However, treatment and support can improve the quality of life for everyone involved.

 Anyone who suspects that they have NPD can benefit from seeing a psychotherapist.
 There are various ways to find a suitable therapist online, including this tool from the American Psychological Association.

-For someone in any relationship with a person who has NPD, the following tips may help:
+For someone in any relationship with a person who has NPD, the following may help:

 Counseling services are also available for people who have experienced trauma in a relationship with a person who has NPD.